Background Image

 What helps you keep your sanity?

-3 o'clock team time.
+3 o'clock tea time.
 It is a sacred time, a non-negotiable that I look forward to daily.
 Making tea, while singing along to my tea time playlist with the sun shining through my windows and the breeze playing with my curtains is a sight I will never get tired of.
 Along with this, I also have reading time, gaming time, and exploration time.
 Each meaningful and special to me its own way.

 What is most important to you right now?